Adi-iitd/AI-Art/README.md

 ### Style Cost

 <p align = "justify"> To understand it better, we first need to know something about the <b> Gram Matrix </b>.
 In linear algebra, the Gram matrix G of a set of vectors  (v1, …, vn) is the matrix of dot products, whose entries are G(i, j) = np.dot(v<sub>i</sub>, v<sub>j</sub>).
 In other words, G(i, j) compares how similar v<sub>i</sub> is to v<sub>j</sub>.
-If they are highly similar, the outcome would be a large value, otherwise, it would be low suggesting lower correlation.
+If they are highly similar, the outcome would be a large value, otherwise, it would be low suggesting a lower correlation.
 In Style Transfer, we can compute the Gram matrix by multiplying the <b> unrolled </b> filter matrix with its transpose as shown below: </p>

 <img src = https://user-images.githubusercontent.com/41862477/49682895-f8968600-fae1-11e8-8fbd-b754c625542a.JPG width = 1000>

 <p align = "justify"> The result is a matrix of dimension (n<sub>C</sub>, n<sub>C</sub>) where n<sub>C</sub> is the number of filters.
 The value G(i, j) measures how similar the activations of filter i are to the activations of filter j.
 One important part of the gram matrix is that the diagonal elements such as G(i, i) measures how active filter i is.
-For example, suppose filter i is detecting vertical textures in the image, then G(i, i)  measures how common vertical textures are in the image as a whole. <i> By capturing the prevalence of different types of features G(i, i), as well as how much different features occur together G(i, j), the Gram matrix G measures the <b> Style </b> of an image. </i>
+For example, suppose filter i is detecting vertical textures in the image, then G(i, i)  measures how common vertical textures are in the image as a whole. </p>

-<p align = "justify"> After we have the Gram matrix, we want to minimize the distance between the Gram matrix of the Style image S and that of the Output image G. Usually, we take more than one layers in account to calculate <b> Style cost </b> as opposed to Content cost (in which only one layer is sufficient), and the reason for doing so is discussed later on in the post.
+<p align = "justify"> <i> By capturing the prevalence of different types of features G(i, i), as well as how much different features occur together G(i, j), the Gram matrix G measures the <b> Style </b> of an image. </i> Once we have the Gram matrix, we minimize the L2 distance between the Gram matrix of the Style image S and the Output image G. Usually, we take more than one layers in account to calculate the <b> Style cost </b> as opposed to Content cost (which only requires one layer), and the reason for doing so is discussed later on in the post.
 For a single hidden layer, the corresponding style cost is defined as: </p>

 <img src = https://user-images.githubusercontent.com/41862477/49683030-54620e80-fae4-11e8-9f79-a500da7f12c3.JPG width = 500>

 ### Total Variation (TV) Cost

-<p align = "justify"> It acts like a regularizer which encourages spatial smoothness in the generated image (G).
-This was not used in the original paper proposed by Gatys et al., but it sometimes improve the results.
+<p align = "justify"> It acts like a regularizer that encourages spatial smoothness in the generated image (G).
+This was not used in the original paper proposed by Gatys et al., but it sometimes improves the results.
 For 2D signal (or image), it is defined as follows: </p>

 <img src = https://user-images.githubusercontent.com/41862477/49683156-1b2a9e00-fae6-11e8-8321-34b3c1173175.JPG width = 500>

 ### Experiments

-> What will happen if we zero out the coefficients of the Content and TV loss, and take activation from only one layer  to compute the Style cost?
+> What happens if we zero out the coefficients of the Content and TV loss, and take activations from a single layer to compute the Style cost?

 <p align = "justify"> As many of you might have guessed, the optimization algorithm will now only minimize the Style cost.
-So, for a given <b> Style image </b>, we would see what kind of brush-strokes will the model try to enforce in the final generated image (G).
-Remember, we started with only one layer's activation in the Style cost, so running the experiments for different layers would give different kind of brush-strokes that would be there in the final generated image.
+So, for a given <b> Style image </b>, we will see the different kinds of brush-strokes that the model will try to enforce in the final generated image (G).
+Remember, we started with a single layer's activations in the Style cost, so, running the experiments for different layers would give different kinds of brush-strokes.
 Suppose the style image is famous <b> The great wall of Kanagawa </b> shown below: </p>

 <img src = https://user-images.githubusercontent.com/41862477/49683530-af97ff00-faec-11e8-9d30-e3bc15e9fa88.jpg width = 1000>

-Here are the brush-strokes that we get after running the experiment taking different layers, one at a time!
+The brush-strokes that we get after running the experiment taking different layers one at a time are attached below.
 <table>
   <tr>
 <td><img src = https://user-images.githubusercontent.com/41862477/49683610-e15d9580-faed-11e8-8d3f-58de7ee88595.png width = 285></td>